IMAGINARY/mathematikon-scripts/README.md

 ## Updating

-You can either re-run `bootstrap-lalalabos` or reinstall/update individual exhibits via the `install-*` scripts.
-Note that in most cases, `install-lalalab-scripts` must be executed first to update the other installation scripts to the most recent version.
+You can either re-run `bootstrap-os` or reinstall/update individual exhibits via the `install-*` scripts.
+Note that in most cases, `install-mathematikon-scripts` must be executed first to update the other installation scripts to the most recent version.

 ## Uninstalling